livecycle/r-rpc/README.md

 # r-rpc

 **r-rpc** is a library for remote procedure calls (RPC) that enables communication between different parts of an application, potentially running in different environments (e.g., browser and server).
-It supports various communication paradigms, including functions, generators, and observables.
+It supports various communication paradigms, including async functions, generators, and observables.

 ## Features